bii-absd/tims/Installation/installation-guide.md

 13. You can now access TIMS through the following link: http://your-machine-ipaddress:8081/TIMS/login.xhtml

-14. Below is a screenshot of TIMS:
+14. Below is a screenshot of TIMS:<br/>
 ![Figure 1.
 TIMS login page](TIMS-login.png)

 ## Initial setup at TIMS